conorfennell/scala-zen/articles/design-patterns.md

 ### Type Class Implicits
 Type classes originated in Haskell, a type of adapter that uses Scala's implicits to add some extra capabilities to an existing type without direct coupling.

-Mainly used where you are doing a conversion an resolves to an immutable value like Json or Monad.
+Mainly used where you are doing a conversion and resolves to an immutable value like Json or Monad.

 ```Scala
 trait Jsonable[T]{